maxtkc/mvths-wiki/docs/021-analog-to-digital-conversion.rst

 Overview
 --------

-The potentiometer we learned about in the previous section represents our first introduction to an analog signal.
+The potentiometer you learned about in the previous section represents your first introduction to an analog signal.
 An analog signal is one that varies infinitely over time.
 As you saw with your multimeter, the potentiometer can be used to produce ANY voltage between zero and five volts on your device.
-This is a BIG jump over the button which can only produce zero volts or five volts.
+This is in contrast to the button which can only produce two distinct voltage levels, zero volts or five volts.

 The button is considered a binary device.
 The prefix bi means two.
 The button only has two states, either on (5 volts) or off (0 volts).
 This makes it perfectly compatible with a microcontroller or any computing device.
 Computing devices store ALL information from data used to represent a single letter to a full-length movie in millions of transistors which each are capable of respesently only two states on or off.
+In the case of your microcontroller they are represented as 0 Volts (off) and 5 Volts (on).

-In order to convert an analog signal to a digital signal the microcontroller on the Metro Mini has an internal analog to digital converter (ADC) which is accessible on six pins labeled A0 through A5.
+In order for your microcontroller to make use of an analog signal, it must first be converted to a digital signal.
+The microcontroller on the Metro Mini has an internal analog to digital converter (ADC) which is accessible on six pins labeled A0 through A5.

 The ADC has 1024 states so that any analog voltage applied to an ADC pin